Jotchua-Programming/Genetic-Algorithm-for-the-Circle-Packing-Problem/README.md

 # Genetic-Algorithm-for-the-Circle-Packing-Problem
 **Genetic Algorithm for the Circle Packing Problem**

-This repository contains a Python-based implementation of a genetic algorithm (GA) using Processing designed to address the circle packing problem.
-The goal of this algorithm is to optimize the arrangement of irregularly sized circles within a confined circular container such that the circles do not overlap and space utilization is maximized.
+This repository contains a Java-Based implementation of a genetic algorithm (GA) using Processing designed to address the circle packing problem.
+The goal of this algorithm is to optimize the arrangement of irregularly sized circles within a confined circular container such that the circles do not overlap and space utilisation is maximized.

 The program also includes a random and greedy algorithm, for comparison on the efficiency of the algorithms.
 Included within the .zip file is a report submitted to Northumbria University for the results of this program and module.
 Additionally, a .xlsx file is included containing the outputs and some diagrams from the results exported by this program.